onehippo/ckeditor/README.md

 The script `/dev/builder/build.sh` needs a 'build version' parameter, which is burned into the generated code.
 Hippo CMS uses the same version number as in the tag name (e.g. '4.3.0-h1').

+### Upstream changes

+To get upstream changes, first add a remote for the upstream CKEditor repository:

+    git remote add -f upstream https://github.com/ckeditor/ckeditor-dev.git

+Upstream changes can now be merged into the current hippo-specific branch.
+Make sure to merge the upstream branch with the same version number.
+For example:

+    git fetch upstream
+    git checkout hippo/4.3.x
+    git merge upstream/release/4.3.x

+When a new major version is released upstream, a new hippo-specific branch should be created based on the upstream branch.
+All hippo-specific customizations in the previous branch can then be merged into the new one.
+The new branch must be pushed to origin, so other people can fetch it too.
+For example, to upgrade from 4.3.x to 4.4.x:

+    git fetch upstream
+    git checkout release/4.4.x
+    git checkout -b hippo/4.4.x
+    git merge hippo/4.3.x
+    git push origin hippo/4.4.x

 ### Deployment to Nexus

 Prerequisites: